 But heat for how long?
 And at what temperature?
 There is massive disagreement among the lexicon of cannabis information out there.
 Of course people have been successfully making edibles without a decarbing gadget for centuries, but do it wrong and you may have medicinal edibles that lack the high most people are seeking.
 And I get a lot of emails from a lot of home cook having just this problem.

 Place plant material or hash, kief, or hash oils (in a silicon container for the latter) in, place the inner and outer lids on, press a button, and in a little under 2 hours your cannabis will be perfectly, 100% decarboxylized.
 The product could not be easier or more convenient to use.

 The Nova holds just under an ounce of cannabis.
 Now for the average home consumer who does not grow their own, this is fine, but those who do grow their own will probably want to decarb more volume at once.
-The folks at Ardent assure me this is something they are working on for the future.
+(Update, since this Ardent Nova review was released, the folks at Ardent fixed this issue with the release of the Ardent FX.)

 Size constrictions aside, this gadget is a workhorse!
 I put it to the test by decarbing in back-to-back small batches, about 2 1/2 pounds of cannabis (a grower friend gifted me with leftover trim).
 No problem.

-Dosing and the Ardent Decarboxylator
+Dosing and the Ardent Nova Decarboxylator

 Besides increased potency, there is another advantage to knowing you have perfectly activated 100% of your THC and that’s dosing.
 For those who have taken my free online Edibles Dosing Class and use my edibles dosage calculator tool, proper marijuana decarboxylation is important in order to get accurate dosing estimates.
 If you fail to convert a majority of the THC-A to THC, your dosing estimates will be high and you may be disappointed in the potency of the finished edible.
 The Ardent Decarboxylator eliminates those discrepancies.